laugsg/laugsg/README.md

 Hi! 😃 I'm Lau 👨‍💻

-**My team is #super-powercity**.
-I'm currently working in moving partners to VEE (it will finish soon).
+**My team is #HyperPandas**.
+I'm currently support Ditto.

-**Mostly all my time is over FE issues**, meanwhile a new tool called Ditto is been developed by our team in which we all are participating (that it will be awesome when it were finished).
+**Mostly all my time is over FE issues**.

+I'm a cybersecurity fan & love to write documentation.
+When I'm not eating, I like to go to gym.

 **My tool set is full stack**:
 - Back-End > python & javascript, like Flask Django Node.js Express with SQL & NoSQL like MariaDB PostgreSQL MongoDB.
 Other languages and frameworks are PHP & WordPress.